lmu-cmsi371-spring2021/assignments/matrix-library.md

 Mathematically, multiple transformation steps all become one matrix anyway so four-member groups aren’t missing out functionality-wise.
 But the availability to pre-morph the vertices of an object based on a transformation is convenient if it’s there, and for five-member groups, it _has_ to be there.

 ### Extra Credit: JSON Representation
-The pros use tools to create their 3D objects and scenes—for extra credit, you can take a stab at implementing this capability.
+The pros use tools, not code, to create their 3D objects and scenes—for extra credit, you can take a stab at implementing this capability. (in those tools, code _generates_ objects but those objects, once generated, can be represented as pure data)

 Separate your 3D scene from the code by allowing it to be represented in JSON.
 Find a way to express and process the scene such that one or more of these capabilities is present: